Gelantipy

-The Karoonda Park hostel on Gelantipy Road includes a local bus stop and petrol service.
+The Karoonda Park hostel on Gelantipy Road includes a local bus stop and unstaffed fuel service (business hours).
 The Gelantipy Cemetery, Public Hall and Reserve are several kilometres south, alongside Butchers Creek.

 History

 The traditional owners of the lands that are now called Gelantipy are the Gunai people.

 The Scot Edward Bayliss established the Gelantipy pastoral run in 1839 for his employer Edward Lord, a merchant.

 Gelantipy was a mining area in addition to timber milling and livestock production.
 The East Gippsland Shire Thematic Environmental History (2005) says:

 "Traces of silver and lead were found as early as 1857 in the Buchan district.
 Over the ensuing years, a number of companies mined in the area, around Back Creek, Murrindal, Mt Tara, Canni Creek, Gelantipy and Mt Deddick areas.
 The government provided a battery but most mining ceased by 1907.
 Little remains to mark the sites of these mines. …At the Campbells Knob Mine near Gelantipy, where silver was mined in the 1890s, two mine adits are visible but no trace remains of the small settlement near the mine."

 The history also records that there was a sawmill at Gelantipy in the period after World War Two.
 This was operated by Gibbs Bright & Co.

 Bushfires affected the region in 1952, 2003 and 2014.
 In 2018 an upgraded CFA fire station was opened next to the district Bush Nursing Centre.

 Frank Moon, who developed the Buchan Caves for tourism in the early 1900s, was born in Gelantipy.